Raising Cherry Shrimp Babies: A Step-by-Step Guide [DOs & DONTs]

 • During the first few days, the babies generally stay stressed.
 A good bush of plants can relieve them from their stress.
 Also, if for any reason the babies feel threatened, they can always seek shelter among the plants and moss.

-See also Do Cherry Shrimp Eat Plants?
+See also Do Cherry Shrimps Eat Algae?

 Provide A Stress-free Environment For Baby Cherry Shrimps

-Cherry shrimps, in general, need a stress-free environment to fully thrive.
+Cherry shrimps, in general, need a stress-free environment to thrive fully.
 So, it is needless to say how important this is for the baby cherry shrimps.
-The #1 thing that contributes to baby shrimp’s stress is bad tank mates.

 However, if you really desire to have a couple of other tank mates in the shrimp tank, you’ll definitely need to research well beforehand.